09-04-2015, 08:59 AM

 Seed quantities may be adjusted if Oats are not included.

-Dr. Harvey’s and Volkmans are good quality commercially prepared seed mixes available on-line through Amazon.
+Dr. Harvey’s, Volkmans and Hagan's Living World Premium Budgie Mix are good quality commercially prepared seed mixes available on-line through Amazon.

 For those members in the U.K. Haiths Seed Mix is an excellent choice.